+Enterprise Resource Planning (ERP) systems are a critical part of any government, but they can be expensive and difficult to implement.
 Technology analysts, the Gartner Group, made quite the splash back in late 2013 by characterizing Tier 1 and Tier 2 ERP software as “legacy”.
-The premise of the argument was traditional enterprise resource planning (ERP) systems require too much customization making it difficult for organizations to adapt to change.
-In addition, cloud enterprise software is more configurable.
-Gartner also predicted the increase in “loosely coupled” integration among public cloud and on-premises software… quite the opposite of ERP which requires high customization, has low configuration and needs tightly coupled integration.
+The premise of the argument was traditional ERP systems require too much customization making it difficult for organizations to adapt to change.

 The ‘Run Simple’ Myth